-Mr. Jones is developing a series of lesson plans to go with the excerpt from "What's a Midden?".
-His objective is: "Students will explore the field of archaeology."
+Mr. Jones is developing a series of lesson plans to go with the excerpt from "The Omnivore's Dilemma."
+His objective is: "Students will study the food chains that sustain the way Americans eat."

-How could Mr. Jones best prepare students to build knowledge about the concepts (e.g., archaeology, midden, civilization) in the text?
+How could Mr. Jones best prepare students to build knowledge about the concepts in the text?
 (Select one.)